MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 This will only work if the branch already exists, as it does not use `-b` in checkout.

-For comparison, there is a similar action dedicated to GitHub Pages but it uses TypeScript and has a lot more files.
+For comparison, there is a similar action dedicated to GitHub Pages, but it uses TypeScript and has a lot more files.

 - [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages)